wdporter/i-am-that-vuepress/editors-note/readme.md

 Revising and editing of *I Am That* has been for me a pilgrimage to my inner self — at once ennobling and enlightening.
 I have done my work in a spirit of dedication, with great earnestness.
 I have treated the questions of every questioner as my own questions and have imbibed the answers of the Master with a mind emptied of all it knew.
 However, in this process of what may be called a two-voiced meditation, it is possible that at places I may have failed in the cold-blooded punctiliousness about the syntax and punctuation, expected of an editor.
 For such lapses, if any, I seek forgiveness of the reader.

-Before closing, I wish to express my heart-felt thanks to Professor Douwe Tiemersma of the Philosophical Faculty Erasmus, Universieit, Rotterdam, Holland for contributing a new Foreword to this edition.
+Before closing, I wish to express my heart-felt thanks to Professor Douwe Tiemersma of the Philosophical Faculty Erasmus, Universiteit, Rotterdam, Holland for contributing a new Foreword to this edition.
 That he acceded to my request promptly makes me feel all the more grateful.

 Sudhakar S. Dikshit
 Editor